 - 1. What is water of crystallisation?
 Write the common name and chemical formula of a commercially important compound which has 10 molecules of water.
 How is this compound obtained?
 Write its chemical equation also.
 List any two uses of this compound. - 2.
-An element P does not react with dil H2SO4.
+An element P does not react with dil H_2SO_4 .
 It forms an oxide PO which turns red litmus into blue.
-Will you call P as a metal or a non-metal?
+P is a metal or a non-metal?
 Justify your answer. - 3.
 What is the chemical name and formula of bleaching powder.
 What happens when bleching powder is exposed to air for long time?
 Give any two important uses of bleaching powder.